raffaeleGrandi/ros2_documentation/source/Tutorials/Services/Understanding-ROS2-Services.rst

   /clear
   /reset

-5 ros2 interface show
+5 ros2 srv show
 ^^^^^^^^^^^^^^^^^^^^^

 You can call services from the command line, but first you need to know the structure of the input arguments.

 .. code-block:: bash

-  ros2 interface show <type_name>.srv
+  ros2 srv show <type_name>

 To run this command on the ``/clear`` service’s type, ``Empty``:

 .. code-block:: bash

-  ros2 interface show std_srvs/srv/Empty.srv
+  ros2 srv show std_srvs/srv/Empty

 Which will return: